espressif/esp-sr/wake_words_engine/README.md

   The WakeNet uses [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) to obtain the features of the input audio clip (16 KHz, 16 bit, single track).
 The window width and step width of each frame of the audio clip are both 30 ms.

 - Neural Network:
-  Now, the natural network structure has been updated to the sixth edition, among which,
+  Now, the neural network structure has been updated to the sixth edition, among which,
   - WakeNet1 and WakeNet2 had been out of use.
   - WakeNet3 and WakeNet4 are built upon the [CRNN](https://arxiv.org/abs/1703.05390) structure.
   - WakeNet5 and WakeNet6 are built upon the [Dilated Convolution](https://arxiv.org/pdf/1609.03499.pdf) structure.